 This group is hard to find but they are out there.
 Seek them out, having a strong accountability system will help you with your long-term career aspirations.

 Earl Nightingale in his program Leads the Field talks about Happiness.
 He mentions “Happiness is a progressive realization of a worthy ideal”.
 Nothing could be further from this universal truth.
 We are most happy when we know we are making constant progress towards what we are striving for.

 Have you ever completed something that you were diligently working on?
 How was the feeling once you reached that pivoted goal?
 Very anticlimactic right?

 That’s how I felt when I crossed the finish line at the end of my first marathon in May 2009.
 Months of struggle and hard-work led me to that moment, but as I crossed the finish line – instead of feeling euphoria I felt depressed “Is this that?”
 I asked myself.

 But the greatest happiness I experienced was week-over-week when I was completing the training sessions.
 The progress I was making every week gave me huge amounts of satisfaction.
 Euphoria was an everyday feeling.

-Too many times, we get caught up in the end goal – the promotion, the raise,etc. but you would agreed that the reward is in the journey itself.
+Too many times, we get caught up in the end goal – the promotion, the raise, etc. but you would agree that the reward is in the journey itself.
 It is hard to put a price tag on the growth you experience, the relationships you foster, the skills you learn.
-No matter what you are working on enjoy the journey.
+No matter what you are working on enjoying the journey.
 And you will have more satisfaction and fun.

 I did enjoy my journey as a recreational runner.
-I ran couple of marathons, few half-marathons and multiple other races.
+I ran a couple of marathons, a few half-marathons, and multiple other races.
 It was fun, I experienced tremendous growth, I no longer look like an ogre (but nowhere close to a Spartan).
 I have gained numerous insights and key lessons that I have been able to use in my career and in my life.

 I definitely encourage that you add Running a Marathon to your bucket-list.
 And find out for yourself the rewards of the journey and the results.